 To this I would simply add: “And society!”

-Thanks to the marvels of technology, I have had the privilege of meeting with individuals, groups and class rooms from home using video chat apps.
-From college and university classrooms, to church halls and living rooms, I've been able to "spread the word" and have met countless people on-line, but most importantly: in person!
+I 've had the privilege of meeting with individuals, groups and class rooms from home using video chat apps.
+From college and university classrooms, to church halls and living rooms, I've been able to "spread the word" and have met countless people on-line—but most importantly—in person!

-My presentations and discussions come in two flavors: spirtual and secular.
-In other words, if you are a person of faith, a religious group or faith community, I share the process I went through in reconciling my beliefs, and examine the scriptures that now inform my theology.
+If you are a faith-based group, I can include some of the findings from my research titled Transgender Spirituality Pulse Survey 2015 (TSPS): A qualitative and quantitative study.
+Typically, I share the process I went through in reconciling my beliefs, and examine the scriptures that now inform my theology.
 We also talk about the implications for people of a faith and how they can respond to transgender persons.
 Into this conversation, I integrate what it means to be transgender, review the terminology and consider the opportunities and challenges of being transgender.

 Please contact me via the contact link if you would like to discuss an online meeting, or if you would like me to speak at your next conference, retreat or professional day.